scott2000/advent-of-code-2023/README.md

 A few parts were too difficult to do in Roc because of package availability, so I did those parts in [Rust] instead.
 One part also requires [Z3] to be installed.

+I was 7359th to complete all 50 stars.

 [Advent of Code 2023]: https://adventofcode.com/2023
 [Roc]: https://www.roc-lang.org/
 [Rust]: https://www.rust-lang.org/